 Group flights are required for most short-term programs and their itineraries may not be altered.
 Some Ohio State study abroad programs, however, require that you make your own travel arrangements.
 The program information sheet on the study abroad website will note if a group flight is required for your program.

 Program fees may be paid differently for various types of programs.
 If you are participating in non-Ohio State sponsored program, you may pay some fees directly to host institutions or third party providers.
 All programs have some fees paid directly to Ohio State, which will be posted on your Ohio State Statement of Account.
-Please meet with your education abroad coordinator to discuss how fees are paid.
+Please meet with your education abroad specialist to discuss how fees are paid.
 What you pay directly to Ohio State is due on the same date as your tuition and fees are due for registration for the semester in which you will study abroad.
 Any financial aid awarded to you will be deducted from the total charges.

 Importantly, if you wish to withdraw from your program or are unable to obtain a travel visa for your program destination, you should be aware that the Office of International Affairs education abroad cancellation policy will apply.